siddharthvij10/EVA6/Session6/README.md

 ### Files Created in Response to Objective 1
 We have created 4 files titled - BN.py, LN.py, GN.py and model.py that are placed in folder Objective2.

+### How to perform normalization techniques
+    1. Batch normalization is performed across channels of all images.
+Let's say, we are in layer number 2, we consider channel number 1 of all the images to find mean and std.
+Hence, the parameters this technique creates depends highly on number of channels in each layer.
+    2. Layer normalization is performed on each and every image seperately.
+We get all the channels of let's say image number 1 in layer number 2  and find mean and std and hence, parameters in Layer norm are dependent on number of images.
+    3. Group normalisation is somewhere in between BN and LN.
+Here we divide the channels of each and every image in each and every layer into groups and then normalize them seperately.

 ### Findings from the normalization techniques

 #### Train and Test Accuracy of 3 models built are: